Departures (2008 film): Filming and post-production

 The non-profit organization Sakata Location Box was established in December 2007 to handle on-location matters such as finding extras and negotiating locations.
 After deciding to shoot in Sakata, Location Box staff had two months to prepare for the eighty members of the film crew.
 Negotiations were slow, as many local property owners lost interest after learning that the filming would involve funeral scenes; those who agreed insisted that shooting take place outside of business hours.

 Toyama was both the setting of Coffinman and Takita's home prefecture, but filming was done in Yamagata; this was largely because the national Nōkan Association, headquartered in Hokkaido, had a branch office in Sakata.
 Some preliminary scenes of snowy landscapes were shot in 2007, and primary filming began in April 2008, lasting 40 days.
 Locations included Kaminoyama, Sakata, Tsuruoka, Yuza, and Amarume.
-The NK Agent office was filmed in a three-storey, Western-style building in Sakata built between the mid-Meiji and Taishō periods (1880s–1920s).
+The NK Agent office was filmed in a three-storey, Western-style building in Sakata built in 1922.
 Originally a restaurant named Kappō Obata, it went out of business in 1998.
 The Kobayashis' café, called Concerto in the film, was located in Kaminoyama in a former beauty salon.
 From a hundred candidates, Takita chose it for its atmosphere as an aged building with a clear view of the nearby river and surrounding mountain range.
 The scene of the shooting of the training DVD took place in the Sakata Minato-za, Yamagata's first movie theatre, which had been closed since 2002.

 The soundtrack to Departures was by Joe Hisaishi, a composer who had gained international recognition for his work with Hayao Miyazaki and Studio Ghibli.
 Before shooting began, Takita asked him to prepare a soundtrack which would represent the separation between Daigo and his father, as well as the mortician's love for his wife.
 Owing to the importance of cellos and cello music in the narrative, Hisaishi emphasized the instrument in his soundtrack; he described the challenge of centring a score around the cello as one of the most difficult things he had ever done.
 This score was played during shooting, which according to Takita "allowed [the crew] to visualize many of the emotions in the film" and thus contributed to the quality of the finished work.